sanjP10/release/README.md

 It's required that you use SSH which is only available via IAM Users.

-After following the steps in the AWS Documentation of setting up a ssh key as documented [here](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-ssh-unixes.html#setting-up-ssh-unixes-keys)
+After following the steps in the AWS Documentation of setting up an ssh key as documented [here](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-ssh-unixes.html#setting-up-ssh-unixes-keys)

 You will need to get the SSH Key ID which can be found in the IAM User console.